RobbenRibery/editax/README.md

 ## Overview

-Editax is a framework for creating automated ACCEL (Adversarially Compounding Complexity by Editing Levels) editors for Unsupervised Environment Design.
+Editax is a framework for creating automated ACCEL (Evolving Curricula with Regret-Based Environment Design) editors for Unsupervised Environment Design.
 It automatically generates small probabilistic programs to modify POMDPs, removing the domain knowledge required to hand-design editors.

 ### Key Features